ba47-development/node-red-preferred-language/README.md

 # Preferred Language

-This node determines the preferred language from an 'Accept-Language' type string, as it is available in HTTP headers.
+This node determines the preferred language from an 'Accept-Language' type string, as it is given by in HTTP headers.

 It is intended to be used for multilingual flows that need to determine the preferred language of the caller, e.g. a web site user.
+The node expects a list of supported languages to choose from.

 ## Nodes